CHEEK (MALAR) & CHIN AUGMENTATION

 PREPARING FOR YOUR SURGERY

 Detailed instructions on activity before and after surgery will be discussed.
-Your surgeon will give you specific instructions to prepare for the procedure, including guidelines on diet, medications, activity level, and smoking.
+Our qualified staff will give you specific instructions to prepare for the procedure, including guidelines on diet, medications, activity level, and smoking.
 Carefully following these instructions will help your surgery and your recovery proceed more smoothly.

 If you smoke, plan to quit at least 4-6 weeks before the scheduled surgery otherwise an increased risk for infection and wound healing will occur.
 Avoid sun exposure before and after surgery as this may interfere with your scar.